mchirino89/mchirino89.github.io/pages/portfolio.md

 This blog itself is a sample of my work.
 While young -I started it in mid 2020-, it shows snippets of my day to day workflow as well as some of the reading and learnings I've picked along the way.

-It's simple yet functional: responsive and lightweight as well as both dark/light mode friendly 😄
+It's simple yet functional: responsive and lightweight as well as both dark/light mode friendly with categories and searchability included 😄

 ![blog cover][blogImage]